-MB Venture Partners is a venture capital firm located in Memphis, Tennessee, founded in 2001.
-The firm specializes in providing equity capital and strategic direction to life sciences companies, focusing primarily on medical device and biotechnology sectors.
-It invests at all stages of development, from seed to later-stage companies, with a particular interest in product solutions for musculoskeletal diseases.
-MB Venture Partners leverages its extensive experience and relationships within the industry to support its portfolio companies, primarily targeting opportunities in the Southeast and Midwest regions of the United States.
+MB Venture Partners, established in 2001, is a Tennessee-based venture capital firm headquartered in Memphis.
+The company specializes in providing equity capital and strategic guidance to life sciences businesses, with a focus on medical device and biotechnology companies at various stages of development.
+MB Venture Partners is particularly interested in product solutions for musculoskeletal diseases, leveraging its partners' extensive experience and relationships in this field.
+The firm invests across the Southeast and Midwest regions of the United States.

 Lineus Medical specializes in medical devices aimed at enhancing vascular access and preventing complications associated with intravenous (IV) therapy.
 The company's flagship product, the SafeBreak Vascular device, employs patented break-away technology that allows for a controlled separation in the IV tubing when excessive tension is applied.
 This innovation helps prevent dislodgement of access lines, reducing the risks of blood loss and infection, and ultimately improving the overall quality of care for patients undergoing IV treatment.
 By focusing on the safety and effectiveness of IV therapy, Lineus Medical addresses a critical aspect of patient care in healthcare settings.